hyperionxt/social-network-API/README.md

 * Schemas validator.
 * Superuser implementation(roles)
 * Filter posts and communties by categories.
-* Endpoints documentation by Swagger.  (updating and adding new doc)
+* Endpoints documentation by Swagger.
 * Client side can implement login by google, the user model is ready for that.
 * Everything is modularized for re-use in other projects.
-* MongoDB Atlas. (working on it)
+* MongoDB Atlas.

+### Developing:
+* Updating and adding new Swagger doc
+* MongoDB Atlas config

 ## More details: